International Commercial Debt Collection: The Network Advantage

 The Inconvenient Truth About "Global" Collection

 There is no such thing as international commercial debt collection.
 There is German commercial debt collection, and French commercial debt collection, and Turkish commercial debt collection — each with its own legal mechanisms, cultural norms, enforcement tools, and procedural requirements.
+What people call "international" collection is actually the coordination of multiple local collection processes.

 The distinction matters because it determines your recovery rate.
-A demand letter from London to a debtor in Milan, in English, citing UK law, achieves functionally nothing.
+A demand letter from London, in English, citing UK law, to a debtor in Milan achieves functionally nothing.
 A raccomandata from a Milan-based collector, in Italian, citing Articles 1219 and 1224 of the Codice Civile, gets a response within 15 days roughly 40% of the time.

 What Makes Cross-Border Collection Structurally Different